douglas-shanks/himeno/README.md

 # himeno
 Fortran 90 version of himeno benchmark.
+Target offload just focuses on the Jacobi solver.

 # Compile